realworldocaml/book/book/lists-and-patterns/README.md

 - : unit = ()
 ```

-In this case, the `match`-based implementation is many times faster than the
+In this case, the `match`-based implementation is many times faster
-`if`-based implementation.
-The difference comes because we need to
+than the `if`-based implementation.
+The difference comes because we
-effectively do the same work multiple times, since each function we call has
+need to effectively do the same work multiple times, since each
-to reexamine the first element of the list to determine whether or not it's
+function we call has to reexamine the first element of the list to
-the empty cell.
-With a `match` statement, this work happens exactly once per
+determine whether or not it's the empty cell.
+With a `match`
-list element.
+expression, this work happens exactly once per list element.

 This is a more general phenomena: pattern matching is very efficient, and
 pattern matching code is usually a win over what you might write by hand.

 ### Detecting Errors

-The error-detecting capabilities of `match` statements are if anything more
+The error-detecting capabilities of `match` expressions are if
-important than their performance.
-We've already seen one example of OCaml's
+anything more important than their performance.
+We've already seen one
-ability to find problems in a pattern match: in our broken implementation of
+example of OCaml's ability to find problems in a pattern match: in our
-`drop_value`, OCaml warned us that the final case was redundant.
-There are no
+broken implementation of `drop_value`, OCaml warned us that the final
-algorithms for determining if a predicate written in a general-purpose
+case was redundant.
+There are no algorithms for determining if a
-language is redundant, but it can be solved reliably in the context of
+predicate written in a general-purpose language is redundant, but it
-patterns.[match statements]{.idx}[errors/detecting with match
+can be solved reliably in the context of patterns.[match
-statements]{.idx}
+expressions]{.idx}[errors/detecting with match expressions]{.idx}

-OCaml also checks `match` statements for exhaustiveness.
+OCaml also checks `match` expressions for exhaustiveness.
 Consider what
 happens if we modify `drop_zero` by deleting the handler for one of the
 cases.
 As you can see, the compiler will produce a warning that we've missed
 a case, along with an example of an unmatched pattern: